seligman/podcast_to_text/search_instructions.md

 ![The search page](search/web_server.png)

-Once the data is loaded, all searching will occur in your brower itself.
+Once the data is loaded, all searching will occur in your browser itself.